Level/abstract-level/README.md

 In browser environments it may be preferable to only use `view` in order to reduce JavaScript bundle size, as use of Buffer requires a shim (injected by Webpack, Browserify or other tooling).

 Regardless of the choice of encoding, a `key` or `value` may not be `null` or `undefined` due to preexisting significance in iterators and streams.
 No such restriction exists on range options because `null` and `undefined` are significant types in encodings like [`charwise`](https://github.com/dominictarr/charwise) as well as some underlying stores like IndexedDB.
-Consumers of an `abstract-leveldown` implementation must assume that range options like `{ gt: undefined }` are _not_ the same as `{}`.
+Consumers of an `abstract-level` implementation must assume that range options like `{ gt: undefined }` are _not_ the same as `{}`.
 The [abstract test suite](#test-suite) does not test these types.
 Whether they are supported or how they sort may differ per implementation.
 An implementation can choose to:

 - Encode these types to make them meaningful
 - Have no defined behavior (moving the concern to a higher level)